qhpeklh5959/ACM-Problems/Problems/1001/Description.md

 ---------
 Severus is an architect.
 Today he wants to build a quartz-twin-tower.

+He has N blocks of quartz, the size of each block is known.
+He wants to use these blocks of quartz to build the towers.
+But he is a Virgo.
+He thinks the two towers must be of the same height.
+It's a big problem for him.

 But you are a programmer, it's a piece of cake for you.
 So it's the time to show your ability!